 ‘I’d grown up with animals and love working with them.
 My family keep tame otters and filming wildlife sequences – handling creatures from adders to elephants – has always been part of my life.
 Making the zoo vet drama series with grat apes and big cats was fascinating .
 The best ting about working on Eastenders was that I was re-united with Little Willie, the pug dog that we had bought to play William, the hero of Coot Club.’

 In 1992 Sophie emigrated to southern Africa where she worked freelance for the BBC setting up wildlife films and documentaries in Botswana,Namibia and throughout South Africa.
 ‘One highlight was setting up the Blue Petervisit to South Africa when Diane Jordan interviewed Archbishop Tutu.’

 Breaking her pelvis in a riding accident Sophie was immobilized for a while but took up painting and established herself as a wildlife artist.

 After meeting her husband at an archery match Sophie settled down to concentrate on writing, looking for true stories that could be adapted for the screen.
-She has just published Funnily Enoughabout her life in Gloucestershire and is planning the sequel Never Enough.
-She is soon to bring out Ride the Wings of MorningandLife on an Africa Farm, which are both set in Southern Africa.
-She is currently writing a filmography on the making of Swallows and Amazons and the screenplay of Makarongo’s War.
+She has published Funnily Enoughabout her life in Gloucestershire and Ride the Wings of Morningset in Southern Africa.
+She is currently writing a pair of historical novels.
+Her filmography, The Making of Swallows and Amazons (1974)’ is published by the Lutterworth Press and available here.